 Council understands that this matter has generated considerable community interest and that the misinformation has caused some concerns for our residents.

-Most importantly, Council assures the community that the water released from the Airport expansion project site is:
+Most importantly, Council assures the community that the water released from the Airport expansion project site is safe for:

 Safe release of water from the project site